totten/hyde/README.md

 * Add an admin form for manging `hyde_path`
 * Test/implement page-cache support.
 * Rework as Drupal entity.
-If the file-system is writeable, allow editing the `body` via CLI or GUI.
+If a file is writeable, allow editing the `body` via CLI or GUI.
+If a file is not writeable, then don't.
 * Add more options to the metadata for:
     * Setting permissions
     * Changing layouts
+* Want to be sure that *only* CLI users can manipulate Markdown files?
+Just set the file-permissions appropriately.

 # Coding Style